-The Moravian College and Moravian Theological Seminary Archives was established as a distinct department of Reeves Library in 1987, under the direction of Professor Emeritus Daniel Gilbert.
+The Moravian University and Moravian Theological Seminary Archives was established as a distinct department of Reeves Library in 1987, under the direction of Professor Emeritus Daniel Gilbert.
 Assembled from a variety of sources, both inside and outside the Library, the materials housed in the Archives include documents relating to Nazareth Hall Academy, the Moravian Seminary for Young Ladies, and the Moravian College for Women.
 These are mostly twentieth century materials, though some date from the nineteenth century, a very few from the eighteenth, and a growing number from the twenty-first.

-The mission of the Archives is to collect and manage information resources by or about the College and Seminary in support of its administrative and instructional activities, as well as institutional and independent research.
+The mission of the Archives is to collect and manage information resources by or about the University and Seminary in support of its administrative and instructional activities, as well as institutional and independent research.
 In fulfilling this, the Archives shall:

 - Maintain a secure and stable physical environment for the storage of archival materials.

 - Ensure the proper storage and handling of archival materials.

 - Undertake preventative conservation measures to prolong the life of materials.

 - Serve as a research center that encourages students, faculty, staff and outside researchers to study the history of Moravian University and Moravian Theological Seminary.

 - Assist administrative staff in the performance of their duties by providing information services.

 - Promote knowledge and appreciation of the University and Seminary’s history, programs and goals.

 The Moravian University Archives is the official repository for institutional records, University publications, and historical information about the University and Theological Seminary.